charlesbrandt/public/system/network.md

         addresses: [8.8.8.8,4.2.2.2]
 ```

-Then
+To apply the configuration and have changes take effect, run:

     sudo netplan apply

-to apply the configuration and changes to affect.

 [adapted via](https://getlabsdone.com/static-ip-configuration-in-ubuntu-using-cli-gui/)